Viva Villa!: Production and release

 When the film premiered in Mexico on September 7, 1934, exploding firecrackers interrupted the showing.

 Reception

-Viva Villa! was popular at the box office and was voted one of the ten best pictures of 1934 by Film Dailys annual poll of critics.Variety called the film a "corking western", while Helen Brown-Norden of Vanity Fair wrote "There is also no denying the fact that Wallace Beery is not everybody's Villa".
+Viva Villa! was popular at the box office and was voted one of the ten best pictures of 1934 by The Film Dailys annual poll of critics.Variety called the film a "corking western", while Helen Brown-Norden of Vanity Fair wrote "There is also no denying the fact that Wallace Beery is not everybody's Villa".

 During the film's production, the Mexican press called it "derogatory to Mexico", and urged the film to be boycotted in Mexico.

+In 2025, The Hollywood Reporter listed Vila Villa! as having the best stunts of 1934.

 Box office

 In its initial release Viva Villa! earned total theater rentals of $1,875,000, with $941,000 from the US and Canada and $934,000 elsewhere.
 A 1949 re-release earned an additional $94,000 in foreign rentals, resulting in an overall profit of $157,000.

 Awards

 The picture was nominated for the following Academy Awards: